The Best Beginner Audio Interfaces (Buying Guide)

 • Small form factor

-This was actually the very first audio interface I bought for my setup.
-And for less than $50, it’s shockingly good.
+The Behringer UM2 was actually the very first audio interface I ever bought.
+And for the price, it’s shockingly good.

 Budget Pick